Sydney, NS private-pay medical transportation

 - Can I request a ride to Cape Breton Regional Hospital or the Cape Breton Cancer Centre?

-- Can a Sydney ride go to North Sydney, Glace Bay, Antigonish, Halifax, or Moncton?
+- Can Sydney rides include North Sydney, Glace Bay, or New Waterford?

-- Does MedicalRide bill Medicare, Medicaid, insurance, or Nova Scotia public plans for Sydney rides?
+- Does MedicalRide bill Nova Scotia public plans or insurance for Sydney rides?

 - Is MedicalRide an ambulance service in Sydney?